isaacrmoreno/tap-room-redux/README.md

 # Setup/Installation Instructions 📁

-1. Clone the repository: `% git clone https://github.com/isaacrmoreno/tap-room`
+1. Clone the repository: `% git clone https://github.com/isaacrmoreno/tap-room-redux`
-2. Navigate to the `tap-room` directory on your computer
+2. Navigate to the `tap-room-redux` directory on your computer
 3. Open with your preferred text editor to view code
 4. To start a development server and view project in the browser:
-   - Navigate to `tap-room` in your command line
+   - Navigate to `tap-room-redux` in your command line
    - Run command `npm install` to install dependencies
    - Optional: Run command `npm run build` to bundle files
    - Finally, run the command `npm run start` to start a development server